 It seems that most, if not all of the diclonii have a "neutral" personality and their inner voice that tells them to exterminate humans.
-Especially apparent in Nana's case, where when pushed, will become just as violent as any of the others.
+Especially apparent in Nana's case, where, when pushed, she will become just as violent as any of the others.

-One one side we have Misao Amano a Shrinking Violet schoolgirl who transforms (unknowningly and involuntarily) into Pixy Misa, the evil magical girl. however, this trope is subverted when it was revealed in episode 19 that her alter ego was in fact just the repressed aspects of her personality so the audience was lead to believe that the Pixy Misa persona was due to brainwashing when in fact Misa and Misao are one and the same.
+One one side, we have Misao Amano, a Shrinking Violet schoolgirl who transforms (unknowingly and involuntarily) into Pixy Misa, the evil magical girl.
+However, this trope is subverted when it was revealed in episode 19 that her alter ego was in fact just the repressed aspects of her personality, so the audience was led to believe that the Pixy Misa persona was due to brainwashing when in fact Misa and Misao are one and the same.

 The Prince of Tennis' got a good one.
-Seigaku's Takashi "Taka" Kawamura is a kind hearted guy whose father owns a sushi restaurant, but whenever he grabs a racket, his "burning" mode is turned on and becomes Seigaku's top power player.
+Seigaku's Takashi "Taka" Kawamura is a kind-hearted guy whose father owns a sushi restaurant, but whenever he grabs a racket, his "burning" mode is turned on and he becomes Seigaku's top power player.

-Yamamoto Jun from Special A turns from a relatively shy guy to a cassanova whenever he is kissed by a girl.
-Later on it seems to be when a certain girl just looks at him.
+Yamamoto Jun from Special A turns from a relatively shy guy to a Casanova whenever he is kissed by a girl.
+Later on, it seems to be when a certain girl just looks at him.